openstack-archive/fuel-plugin-scaleio/README.md

  * XtremCache storage pools - List of storage pools which should be cached with XtremCache.
  * Capacity high priority alert - Threshold of the non-spare capacity of the Storage Pool that will trigger a high-priority alert, in percentage format.
  * Capacity critical priority alert - Threshold of the non-spare capacity of the Storage Pool that will trigger a critical-priority alert, in percentage format.
+ * Use RAM cache (RMCache) - Enable/Disable use of SDS Servers RAM for caching storage devices in a Storage Pool.
+ * Passthrough RMCache storage pools - List of Storage Pools to be cached in SDS Servers RAM in passthrough mode (if the 'Use RAM cache (RMCache)' option is enabled)
+ * Cached RMCache storage pools - List od Storage Pools to be cached in SDS Servers RAM in cached mode (if the 'Use RAM cache (RMCache)' option is enabled)
+ * Glance images on ScaleIO - Enable/Disable ScaleIO backend for Glance images (It uses cinder backend in Glance to store images on ScaleIO).
+   This option is available since MOS9.0.

  Configuration of disks for allocated nodes:
  The devices listed in the "Storage devices" and "XtremCache devices" should be left unallocated for ScaleIO SDS to work.